gohanko/yiikuochong.com/content/posts/my-experience-with-job-hunting-in-singapore/index.md

 So in conclusion, the New Zealand IT market is competitive but you will rarely get ghosted.

 ### Singapore
-What I've noticed in Singapore is that they follow the global trend more closely and are more affected by it.
+In Singapore they seem to follow the global trend more closely and are more affected by it.
 The only people that's getting hired are highly skilled and experienced folks, or people willing to work for very low salary (by Singaporean standards).
 This is discounting people with connections.

 Like in Silicon Valley, junior roles are getting hit the hardest, as companies can pick from a larger pool of already talented people.
 Therefore, IT graduates are lamenting not being able to start their careers.
 Singapore relies heavily on foreign talents as well, this means their graduates are competing with foreign graduates for the same role.

 This extends to already experienced software developers.
-Some people I know got laid off and are not able to find jobs after 4/5 months of searching because they have to compete with a bigger pool of talent, and also foreign talents who are more willing to lower their compensation expectations.
+Some people I know got laid off and are not able to find jobs after 4/5 months of searching due to reasons above.

-Not to mention that Singaporean companies are increasingly outsourcing their job to neighbouring countries, some are hiring remote workers, others are opening offices in Malaysia.
+Not to mention that Singaporean companies are increasingly outsourcing their job to neighbouring countries, some are hiring remote workers (like me), others are opening offices in Malaysia.

-So I conclude that the Singaporean IT Labour Market is extremely competitive, unless you can beat people in talent, or price, it's very hard to find a job there.
+So I conclude that the Singaporean IT Labour Market is extremely competitive, unless you can beat people in talent, or price, it's very hard to find a job there as of time of writing.

 ## Causes and Effects
 I keep talking about "global trends" and "global events" but what are they?
 Essentially they're common denominators that are causing a slump in IT job markets around the world.
 If you've kept up, you probably have some ideas of what it is.

-### A Brief History
+### Brief Background
 A bunch of new technologies were introduced around the 2010s and this triggered a gold rush for companies and startups trying to build the next big app.
 This created a demand for developers during a time where there is not enough which drove up salaries.
 As the years go by, driven by higher salaries and better opportunities, more and more people enter the IT labor market up into the 2020s.

 ### Over-Hiring (and Over-Supply of Talents)
 In December 2019, COVID-19 hit the entire world, and people start using online services more, lockdowns were mandated, and this drove companies to try to increase their market share as much as possible.

-When most lockdowns were rescinded in the end of 2022, the amount of people online reduces.
+When most lockdowns were rescinded at the end of 2022, the amount of people online also reduces.
 Suddenly these companies have extra talents that they do not need.
 Therefore layoffs become more common in the years leading up to 2025.

 Simply, companies do not need the talent anymore, and do not earn as much as they were during COVID so they have no need to keep people.
 It's an **over-supply of talents**.